Turbinella pyrum

-Turbinella pyrum, common names the chank shell, sacred chank or chank, also known as the divine conch, sometimes referred to simply as a conch, is a species of very large sea snail with a gill and an operculum, a marine gastropod mollusk in the family Turbinellidae.
+Turbinella pyrum, common names the chank shell, sacred chank or chank, also known as the divine conch or referred to simply as a conch, is a species of very large sea snail with a gill and an operculum, a marine gastropod mollusk in the family Turbinellidae.
 This species occurs in the Indian Ocean.

 The name "chank" for the shell of this species is derived from the Indian word shankha, the divine conch.
 The old generic name was Xancus.
 The Dutch used to call them chianco.

 Distribution

 This species is found mainly in the Indian Ocean.

 Description

 The shell of this species is massive, with three or four prominent columellar plicae.
 It is usually pure white under a heavy brown periostracum, but it can also be a pale apricot color.
 It can sometimes be dotted with dark brown.